Idem-AI/idemAI-api/api/lexi-agentic/README.md

 19. **AI Agent:** Announces it's developing the core concept.
 20. **AI Agent (as `ConceptForge`):** Internally uses the `03_Core_Concept.md` logical prompt, taking `idea_document.md` and `market_research.md` as inputs.
-21. **AI Agent:** Synthesizes the idea and market research into a refined concept.
+21. **AI Agent:** Synthesizes the idea, market research, diagrams, and brand identity into a refined concept.
 22. **AI Agent:** Saves this concept as `core_concept.md` in the root.
 23. **AI Agent:** Presents the value proposition and key feature matrix to the user.
 24. **User:** Validates the core concept before proceeding.